nf-core/mhcquant/docs/usage.md

 ### `--predict_class_1`

-Set flag depending on whether MHC class 2 binding predictions using the tool mhcflurry should be run.
-(Check whether your alleles are supported by mhcflurry)
+Set flag depending on whether MHC class 1 binding predictions using the tool mhcflurry should be run.
+[Check whether your alleles are supported by mhcflurry](supported_class_1_alleles.md)

 ### `--predict_class_2`

-Set flag depending on whether MHC class 1 binding predictions using the tool mhcnugget should be run.
-(Check whether your alleles are supported by mhcnugget)
+Set flag depending on whether MHC class 2 binding predictions using the tool mhcnugget should be run.
+[Check whether your alleles are supported by mhcnugget](supported_class_2_alleles.md)

 ### `--refine_fdr_on_predicted_subset`